I have walked into the ocean

 .
 Maybe early September.
 It was warm, the type of warm that doesn't normally happen on those Pacific Northwest

 evenings too often.
-Makes you need to take off your sweater, tie it around your waste and wipe the sweat (which is really only humidity) off your forehead.
+Makes you need to take off your sweater, tie it around your waist and wipe the sweat (which is really only humidity) off your forehead.

 It was Elliott and me, alone on the beach; together again after many years.